NVIDIAAICITYCHALLENGE/AICity_Team6_ISU/README.md

 * Add data inference function to output detection .txt files, one per image.

+The codes have been tested on Ubuntu 16.04, NVIDIA TITIAN X GPU, Python 2.7.

 ## Introduction

 ### NVIDIA AICity Challenge 2017